 - Installs Splunk Enterprise in

-\Program Files\Splunkon the system drive (the drive that booted your Windows system.)
+\Program Files\Splunkon the drive that booted your Windows machine.

-- Installs Splunk Enterprise with the default management and Web ports.
+- Installs Splunk Enterprise with the default management and Web network ports.

 - Configures Splunk Enterprise to run as the Local System user.